artdecocode/expensive/README.md

 client ip [10.10.10.10]: <the ip>
 ```

-After they've been answered, the program will remember the answers and store them in `.expensiverc` file the the home directory, and use this data for all subsequent calls to the API.
-These are also available to other programs which want to use the API.
+After they've been answered, `expensive` will remember the answers and store them in `.expensiverc` file in the home directory, and use this data for all subsequent calls to the API.
+These are also available to other programs which want to use the API and can be read with `getConfig` when using the package programmatically (see below).

 There are additional questions which are required for specific features: